 As always, our mission is to underscore the benefts of the read-aloud with our materials, and to encourage conversation and human connection through story.

 Nature Literacy Collection – Grounded in decades of Montessori teaching experience, our classroom materials build on the child’s inherent fascination with nature.
 Designed by school founder, administrator, teacher and read-aloud advocate, Rita Akins, these materials nourish the child’s relationship with the natural world with engaging illustrations beautifully rendered with clarity and accuracy by professional artist, Ronn Akins.
 All images are rendered in watercolor and pen and ink, and printed on papers certified by the Forest Stewardship Council.
 Shelf-ready card sets are protected with durable 5 mil lamination.

 Stories for Older Adults™ – These short, illustrated stories are authored by Rita and written in collaboration with a dementia care expert.
 Ronn’s engaging illustrations for older adults are done with bold colors and high contrast to accommodate low vision.
-Companion Story Extensions are finished with non-glare lamination for easy viewing.
+Companion Activities and Three-part cards are finished with non-glare lamination for easy viewing.

 The shores of the Chesapeake Bay provide an inspirational setting for our M’Images art studio.
 We are situated on 23 forested acres which have been voluntarily placed in Forest Stewardship to insure the protection of plant and animal species.
 We follow a guided plan for sustainable use that includes our Fallen Tree Wooden Trays.
 These are multi-purpose and specialty trays, handmade by master craftsman, Jim North, who uses only fallen, storm-damaged trees.
 The story of the fallen tree used is included with each tray, offering a unique perspective to both children and adults on our setting, the life of the tree, and sustainable practices.